thomasloven/lovelace-fold-entity-row/README.md

 Then going to `http://localhost:8125` and logging in with username `dev` and password `dev`.

 Or you could use the vscode devcontainer and run the task "`Run hass`".

+## FAQ

+### Why all the passive aggressivenes?

+I'm just So Bloody Tired of this - that's why.

+NOT EVERYTHING IN LOVELACE IS A CARD!

+### Does anyone ever actually ask the questions in your Frequently Asked Questions?

+No

 ---